brownbaerchen/pySDC/pySDC/playgrounds/12th_PinT_Workshop/README.rst

     ipcluster start --engines=MPI -n 4

-Fire up a new shell, remember to augment the `PYTHONPATH` as before and start a jupyter notebook via
+Fire up a new shell and start a jupyter notebook via

 .. code-block:: bash

     jupyter notebook

+and navigate to the `playground.ipynb` notebook.